fedbiomed/fedbiomed/docs/user-guide/researcher/experiment.md

 ```

 !!! note
         Setting nodes doesn't mean sending another dataset search request to the nodes.
-If the training data has been already set for the experiment,
+Node filtering happens dynamically each time a training request is sent to nodes.
+In other words, if you search again for datasets after setting `nodes` by running
-        you need to run `exp.set_training_data(training_data=None, from_tags=True)`
+        `exp.set_training_data(training_data=None, from_tags=True)` you select in your <code>FederatedDataset</code>
-        to update <code>FederatedDataset</code> after changing the nodes.
-        This command will send search request to specified nodes (to all if `nodes` is `None`) and update training data
-        (`FederatedDataset`)
+        the same nodes as with `nodes=None`.